Russo-Ukrainian war: Role of the Russian Orthodox Church in Ukraine

 The Russian Orthodox Church (Moscow Patriarchate) and its hierarch Patriarch Kirill of Moscow have shown their full support of the war against Ukraine.
-The Russian Orthodox Church officially deems the invasion of Ukraine to be a "holy war".
-During the World Russian People's Council in March 2024, the Russian Orthodox Church approved a document stating that this "holy war" was to defend "Holy Russia" and to protect the world from globalism and the West, which it said had "fallen into Satanism".
-The document further stated that all of Ukraine should come under Russia's sphere of influence, and that Ukrainians and Belarusians "should be recognised only as sub-ethnic groups of the Russians".
+The Russian Orthodox Church officially deems the invasion of Ukraine to be a "holy war."
+During the World Russian People's Council in March 2024, the Russian Orthodox Church approved a document stating that this "holy war" was to defend "Holy Russia" and to protect the world from globalism and the West, which it said had "fallen into Satanism."
+The document further stated that all of Ukraine should come under Russia's sphere of influence and that Ukrainians and Belarusians "should be recognised only as sub-ethnic groups of the Russians."
 Not one of the approximately 400 Russian Orthodox Church bishops in Russia has spoken out against the war.
 Patriarch Kirill also issued a prayer for victory in the war.
+Russian Orthodox priests who condemned or did not support the invasion were punished.

 The role of the Russian Orthodox Church in advancing Putin's war messaging is a vivid illustration of the complex interplay between religion and politics.
-A Russia expert and fellow of Germany's University of Bremen, told Al Jazeera that the ROC's participation in the war means it "faces the prospect of losing its 'universal character' and clout, and of reducing its borders to those of [Russian President Vladimir] Putin's political empire".
+A Russia expert and fellow of Germany's University of Bremen told Al Jazeera that the ROC's participation in the war means it "faces the prospect of losing its 'universal character' and clout and of reducing its borders to those of [Russian President Vladimir] Putin's political empire."

 On 27 March 2024 the World Russian People's Council took place in the Cathedral of Christ the Saviour in Moscow where was adopted a "Nakaz" (decree) of the council "The Present and the Future of the Russian World".
-According to some experts such as the ROC protodeacon Andrei Kurayev it has similarities with the program articles of the German Christians.
-The decree talks about the so-called "Special Military Operation" in Ukraine, development of the Russian World globally and other issues.
+According to some experts, such as the ROC protodeacon Andrei Kurayev, it has similarities with the program articles of the German Christians.
+The decree talks about the so-called "Special Military Operation" in Ukraine, the development of the Russian World globally and other issues.